What is Charles Bonnet Syndrome (CBS)?

-This is a condition called Charles Bonnet Syndrome, which can develop in someone of any age – children too – who has lost over 60% of sight.
+Charles Bonnet Syndrome (CBS) develops in a child or adult who has a variable amount of sight loss.
 It causes vivid, silent, visual hallucinations which range from disturbing to terrifying.
+No other sense is involved.
 It is not a mental health condition, but caused entirely by loss of sight.

-Not everyone with sight loss develops CBS but, for those who do, the condition can be distressing and debilitating – not least because it may be confused, mistakenly, with the onset of a mental health condition.
+Not everyone with sight loss develops CBS but, for those who do, the condition can be distressing and debilitating – not least because it may be mis-diagnosed as a mental health condition.

-Far too many people who develop CBS have received no warning about the condition and, consequently, confide in no one.
+Far too many people who develop CBS have received no warning about the condition and, consequently, are frightened to confide in anyone.

 Who was Esme?